 https://www.gov.si/en/registries/countries/ whether they need Schengen visa to enter Slovenia.

-In cases, if you need a Schengen visa to enter Slovenia, the Congress Secretariat can provide you with the approved Letter of Guarantee which is obligatory to obtain the visa.
-The letter can be provided you after registering to FEBS 2020 and completing your registration payment.
+If you need a Schengen visa to enter Slovenia, the Congress Secretariat can provide you with the approved Letter of Guarantee which is obligatory to obtain the visa.
+The letter can be provided you after registering to FEBS 2021 and completing your registration payment.
 Please note that each approved Letter of Guarantee costs 55 Euro.
 You may apply for Schengen visa at any other EU country.